McClelland Theory of Motivation

-This article explains the McClelland Theory of Motivation, developed by David McClelland, in a practical way.
-After reading you will understand the basics of this powerful motivation theory.
+McClelland Theory of Motivation: this article explains the McClelland Theory of Motivation, developed by David McClelland, in a practical way.
+Next to what this theory is, this article also highlights the Iceberg model and linking this Theory of Motivation with the motivating drivers.
+After reading you will understand the basics of this motivation theory.
+Enjoy reading!

 - Need for achievement

 Generally speaking, people want to accomplish something in life.
 This could mean starting a large family for some and a well-paid job and an illustrious career for others.
 David McClelland studied what drives people to achieve something.

 What motivates them and how can they make a contribution to society?
 Upon completing his study, he distinguished four characteristics that are consistent with the need for achievement: striving for an average task complexity, responsibility for own performance, the need for feedback and the use of innovation / creativity.

 People with a need for power, attach great value to status, reputation and recognition.
 They have a need to be perceived as important and they have a need to direct and influence others.
 According to David McClelland, this type of person enjoys competition and winning.

 When this need is great, they will not be open to feedback.
 This need may consist of personal power and of institutional power.
 Those who focus on personal power have the desire to have control over others.
 Those who are focused on institutional power, like to organize the efforts of more people to further the company’s goals.